Sexual Misconduct Policy

 TRAINING AND EDUCATION

 The College expects all employees and students to participate in training and education on sexual harassment and sexual violence topics at regular intervals.
 Training and education topics and content provided by the College will be consistent with Title IX and Campus SaVE Act regulations and recommendations.
-New employees and students will receive training, educational programs, and materials on Title IX; sexual misconduct awareness and prevention topics; procedures for reporting and resolving complaints; procedures for making referrals; and roles of various members of the College community in addressing sexual misconduct.
-Ongoing prevention and awareness programs, materials, and campaigns will be provided for all employees and students.
 Employees in specific roles will participate in specialized training.
-Those roles include Title IX Coordinator, responsible employees, counselors/advisors, complaint investigators, hearing officials, grievance committee members, and campus security staff.
+Those roles include Title IX Coordinator, responsible employees, counselors/advisors, complaint investigators, hearing officials, grievance committee members, and Public Safety staff.
 The sexual misconduct policy and procedures will be published in key College publications (ex.
-General Catalog, Student Handbook, Employee Handbook, College web site) made widely available to members of the College community.
+General Catalog, Student Handbook, Employee Handbook, College web site) and made widely available to members of the College community.